 The registration fee offsets the costs associated with running Jr Iron Chef VT, including event rentals, printing, and staff time to coordinate the event.
 Teams fund their registration and practice expenses in a variety of creative ways.
 Sponsorships from small businesses, incorporation into after school programs, healthy bake sales, and PTO donations help teams across the state raise their Jr Iron Chef VT expenses.
 Please be in touch if you need help or ideas to fund your team!

-Beginning on November 8, 2023, registrations will be accepted on a first-come, first-serve basis until 70 teams are reached.
+Registrations are accepted on a first-come, first-serve basis until 70 teams are reached.
 Additional applications will be put on a waiting list in the order they were received.

 Including a professional chef on your team can help in a lot of ways.
 First, your chef probably has some great ideas for recipes using local ingredients, plus s/he can help you make sure your dishes come out just like you hope.
 Also, getting to know a chef can be a fun way to connect with a local restaurant.
 So, where can you find a chef to join your team?